-In this section we’ll cover how many heads you should get for your ALP.
+In this section we’ll cover how many laser jammer heads you should get for your ALP.
 Choosing the correct number of heads is vital for solid performance.
-It also really matters where you install them on your vehicle as well as how you position the heads.
+It also really matters both where you install them on your vehicle and how you position the heads.
 Mess up any of these things and your jammers will not be able to do their job and protect you.
 Just because you have laser jammers somewhere on your vehicle does not mean that they will work properly!
 It’s like keeping food in your pocket and then wondering why your hunger isn’t going away. 🙂 You have to use your tools properly, not just have them on your car.
 Installing them properly is one of the most important things I’ll cover in this entire guide so please understand this thoroughly to make sure you know what to buy and how to install your jammers so that they’ll do what you want them to do.

 Now in order to know how many laser jammer heads we need on our car and where they should go, we need to first know what the targets are on our vehicle and thus what we’re trying to protect.

 Lidar Guns Targets on our Vehicles

 Police officers are trained to target the areas of the car that are the most reflective and easiest for a lidar gun to get a reading from.
 Those areas are:

 - Center mass (grill or front plate if applicable)

 - Passenger’s side headlight